google/highway/README.md

 type `Simd` for overloading, abbreviated to `D` for template arguments and `d` in lvalues.

-Note that generic function templates are possible (see generic_ops-inlz.h).
+Note that generic function templates are possible (see generic_ops-inl.h).

 ## Masks